 A Beginner's Guide to Kayaking Like a Pro

 Learning to kayak in Las Vegas has numerous benefits.
 From meeting like-minded people to simply having the option to get on the water anytime you’d like, there are many great reasons to pick up the sport of kayaking.
 As with any new endeavor, learning to kayak takes time and practice.
-Once you get the hang of it, you’ll be able to safely and confidently make the most of your Colorado River kayaking excursions.
+Once you get the hang of it, you can safely and confidently make the most of your Colorado River kayaking excursions.

 Types of Kayaks